thoughtbot/Argo/README.md

 Add this repo as a submodule, and add the project file to your workspace.
 You can then link against `Argo.framework` for your application target.

+You'll also need to add [Runes] to your project the same way.

 ## Usage tl;dr: